 It is possible that 5,000 dollars for some people may just be a drop in the bucket.
 But this amount is a huge sum of money for others.
 It requires a tremendous sacrifice for them to have it.

 It is for each of us to determine how much and in what way we should give.
-Let us search our heart, and we will know what of yours is for the Lord.
-A wisdom from the Book of Proverbs says, “Honor the Lord with your wealth, with the first fruits of all your crops, then your barns will be filled to overflowing, and your vast mill brim over with new wine (Prov 3:9-10).”
+Let us search our hearts out, and we will know what of ours is for the Lord.
+A pearl of wisdom from the Book of Proverbs says, “Honor the Lord with your wealth, with the first fruits of all your crops, then your barns will be filled to overflowing, and your vast mill brim over with new wine (Prov 3:9-10).”

 Cover photo compliments of PEXELS: